I don’t like writing this kind of post.

 - Spiritually abusive leaders use their charisma to create a cult-like following that would defend them when they are questioned.

 - Spiritually abusive leaders create a culture of a popular inner circle.
-If someone raises a concern they are put out of the clique and other inner circle people are afraid to speak up.
+If someone raises a concern, they are excluded from the clique, and other inner-circle people are afraid to speak up.

 - Spiritually abusive leaders convince people they can’t understand the deep things of God and need their help.